confluentinc/ccloud-connectivity/privatelink/aws/terraform/README.md

 * region: vpc region
 * vpc_id: the vpc id that you want to connect to Confluent Cloud Cluster.
 * privatelink_service_name, a.k.a VPC Endpoint service: provided by Confluent Cloud UI.
-Cluster settings -> Networking tab
+Cluster Overview -> Networking tab -> Details
 * bootstrap: provided by Confluent Cloud UI.
 Cluster settings -> General tab
 * subnets_to_privatelink: you can find subnets to private link mapping information from your AWS console -> VPC -> subnets